-(1) All rules and special circumstances not otherwise specified are at the discretion of the Chair.
+(1) All rules and special circumstances not otherwise specified are at the discretion of the committee.

 Exceptional circumstances will occasionally arise during the normal operation of the nominating committee.
 This rule is intended to foster the continued forward progress of the committee.
-All members of the committee should consider whether the exception is worthy of mention in the next revision of this document and followup accordingly.